 However, if you hold (or wish to obtain) a residence permit to work as a freelancer or set up a business as a sole trader in Germany, you will need to prove to the authorities that your business fulfills a special need or economic need, that it will benefit the German economy and that you have sufficient financial security.
 For more information, read our guides to German visas and permits and getting a German work permit.

 Types of businesses in Germany

-You can either work as a self-employed trades person (Gewerbetreibender) in a commercial activity (such as a maker or seller of goods or running a café), or as a member of a ‘liberal profession’ (such as a doctor, accountant, business consultant, artist, teacher or information and language-related professional, such as a writer or translator).
-It is the activity that you will be carrying out rather than your personal qualifications that decides which category your self-employment falls into and it is the tax office who make the final decision.
+You can either work as a self-employed tradesperson (Gewerbetreibender) in a commercial activity (such as a maker or seller of goods or running a café), or as a member of a ‘liberal profession’ (such as a doctor, accountant, business consultant, artist, teacher or information and language-related professional, such as a writer or translator).
+It is the activity that you will be carrying out rather than your personal qualifications that decide which category your self-employment falls into and it is the tax office which makes the final decision.